more about us

 Yes, all of our apartments are fully furnished.
 Each bedroom includes a full-size bed with mattress, desk, desk chair, nightstand, and dresser.
 The furniture in the common spaces varies depending on the size of the apartment, but it can include a dining table and chairs, sofa, arm chair, and coffee table or ottoman.

-When you sign a lease with us, there will be a one-time $250 administrative fee as well as a $10 screening fee that is mandated by the state of Colorado.
-The only other fee—which is a recurring fee issued at the beginning of every lease—is the $60 utility administrative fee paid to the utility company Conservice.
+When you sign a lease with us, there will be a one-time $150 administrative fee as well as a $25 application fee.
+The other fees, which are issued at the beginning of every lease term is a $72 utility administrative fee and a $25 green fee.

 Give us a call, stop by the office, or submit a service request online through our resident portal!
 Our awesome maintenance team prides themselves on quick, courteous service.